yllus/Whiskey-Media-Videos-On-XBMC/README.md

 * Selectable video quality level: HD (High Definition), High, Low and Mobile.

-* Audio streaming of the Giant Bombcast, NintenDownload X-press!, Comic Vine Podcast, This is Only a Test and Behind the Screened Door podcasts.
+* Audio streaming of the Giant Bombcast, Comic Vine Podcast, This is Only a Test and Behind the Screened Door podcasts.

 * The fastest menu load speed money can buy!